Importance Of Fire Prevention In Schools

 2. Call The Fire Service

 All outbreaks of fire or any suspected fire, however small, should be reported immediately to the fire service by the quickest means available.
 This task could well be designated as the responsibility of the school secretary as a telephone will be readily available at that location.

-On hearing the fire alarm, students must be instructed to leave the building in single file and in a calm, orderly manner.
+On hearing the fire alarm, students must be instructed to leave the building in a single file and in a calm, orderly manner.
 The person in charge of each class must indicate the exit route to be used and everyone must be directed to a predetermined assembly point.
 Specific arrangements must be made for students with physical or mental disabilities to ensure that they are assisted during the evacuation.

 - No running is to be permitted.
 Running can lead to panic.

-- On staircases, everyone must descend in single file.
+- On staircases, everyone must descend in a single file.
 Overtaking of classes or individuals must not be permitted.

 - Lifts must not be used.

 - Anyone who is not in class when the fire alarm sounds must go immediately to the assembly point.

 - No one must be allowed to re-enter the building until told to do so by the fire service in attendance, or, in the case of a fire evacuation drill the senior person in charge.

 An area outside the school premises must be designated as an assembly point.
 It must be clearly marked and easily identified by anyone who may be on the school premises.
 It must be far enough away from the school premises to give protection from the heat and smoke given off by a fire.
 It should be in a position that does not put students and staff at risk by emergency vehicles responding to the incident.